hihihippp/scottsievert.github.io/src/source/_posts/2014-05-18-speckle-and-lasers.markdown

 Deterministic is just a way of saying everything about the system is known and there's no randomness.
 Sunlight is not deterministic because there are many random processes.
 Photons are randomly generated and there are many wavelengths.
-Sunspots are one example of this randomness.
+Sunspots are one example of the randomness present in sunlight.

 But if lasers are coherent and deterministic, why do we see speckle (read: bright and dark spots) when we see a laser spot?
 The speckle is random; we